Welcome to my return Farewell Flight on Singapore Airlines Boeing 747-400 Part 2!

 It was really fun walking around the business class chatting with Mr Mak and a few others along the way.
 To make it even better for us, the weather had been extremely kind to us, no bad turbulence at all on both flights which was what I afraid most as every minute and seconds matter to us.
 Anyway, soon I had to make my way back to my seat as the meals were going to serve at that point.
 Looking at the manual, I was a bit disappointed to be getting the same choices.
 Anyway, I took the fish this time and it turned out to be disappointing, the beef was much better.

 One of the best in-flight meals I had!
 Absolutely delicious.

-Laughters were heard throughout the cabin as most of us were in a jovial mood, introducing ourselves and also chatting about Singapore Airlines, the Boeing 747-400 and the future of the company.
+Waves of laughter were heard throughout the cabin as most of us were in a jovial mood, introducing ourselves and also chatting about Singapore Airlines, the Boeing 747-400 and the future of the company.
 Great conversation, that's for sure and also not forgetting the photos.
-It feels great to be in business or first class in flight and I had fun trying these seats out.
+It feels great to be in business or first class in-flight and I had fun trying these seats out.

 Trying out the F class seat, was it comfortable?
 Definitely, yes!

 Time passed by so fast that when the Captain announced that the aircraft had started descending.
 Voices of disappointment could be heard and just like them, I wished the flight could go on longer, many rounds around Indonesia Airspace, that would be great!
 That showed how much all of us had enjoyed the experience so far.
 Tears starting flowing down my cheek, as our plane started our descend.
 Looking out of the window, treasuring every second.

 This flight has to be one of the most emotional flights, for the last 20 minutes of the flight, I could only stare out of the window in tears.
 I didn't want the 747 flights to end.
 Unfortunately, it has to happen.